reiver/learn-golang-in-one-day/README.md

 ![Screenshot of Go CLI](x/images/go-cli.png)

-Just like when we go to the Go Playground, when we go to _repl.it for Go_ https://repl.it/languages/go , it will have some Go code in there already for us.
+Just like when we went to the Go Playground, when we go to _repl.it for Go_ https://repl.it/languages/go , it will have some Go code in there already for us.
 ```Go
 package main